18F/accessibility/pages/tools.md

 ### Color impairment
 * [Color Oracle](http://colororacle.org/) is another desktop application for simulating color impairment on your entire screen.
-* [Daltonize](http://daltonize.appspot.com/) is a collection of bookmarklets that simulate the three most common forms of color impairment (protanopia, deuteranopia, and tritanopia) on any web page.
 * [colourblind](https://github.com/Altreus/colourblind) is another simulation tool similar to Daltonize, but with more options (protanopia, protanomaly, deuteranopia, deuteranomaly, tritanopia, tritanomaly, achromatopsia, and achromatomaly) in a single bookmarklet.
 * [postcss-colorblind](https://github.com/btholt/postcss-colorblind) is a CSS build tool that modifies colors in your CSS to simulate [four common impairment groups](https://github.com/skratchdot/color-blind#color-blindness-table).